SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Conclusion and limitations

-We propose {\algoname}to overcome shortcomings of passively detecting occluded objects with an ability to track dynamic objects and achieve embodied recognition tasks.
+In this paper, we have proposed a novel approach called {\algoname} for embodied recognition tasks, specifically focused on amodal human detection in a crowded environment. {\algoname} can overcome the shortcomings of passively detecting occluded objects with an ability to track dynamic objects.
 Since object detection is a vast topic and targeted algorithms are required to address the many sub-groups (or classes) under object detection, we mainly focused on embodied recognition for social robots.
-We tested our algorithm on a social robot, and since social robots primarily interact with dynamic humans in the environment, we designed an embodied recognition system that targets humans in the environment.
+We tested our algorithm on a simulated social robot, and since social robots primarily interact with dynamic humans in the environment, we designed an embodied recognition system that targets humans in the environment.